 (TURKS, CONQUESTS and the CRUSADES – continued)

 Crusader states are in shades of green.
 The Sultanate of Rum is Seljuk rule.
-(Wikipedia Commons.
-Altered by F. Smitha)
+(Wikipedia Commons, altered by F Smitha)

-From Cairo in 1174, Saladin rode across desert with 700 horsemen through what today is Jordan, picking up support along the way from Turks, Kurds, Bedouins and others.
-On November 23, he arrived in Damascus where he, a Kurd, had grown up.
-Amid general acclamations he rested at his father's old home there.
-Four days later he installed himself in the city's citadel castle and received the homage and salutations of Damascus citizens.
+Saladin was interested in a Sunni revival in Egypt and in driving the crusaders out of the Middle East.
+In Damascus, Saladin's boss, Nur ad-Din, died of fever in May 1174.
+Nur ad-Din's eleven-year-old son succeeded him.
+Saladin preferred not to honor his obligation to the eleven-year-old and was on his way to taking power in Damascus and creating an empire of his own.
+From Cairo in 1174 Saladin rode across desert with 700 horsemen through what today is Jordan, picking up support along the way from Turks, Kurds, Bedouins and others.
+On November 23 he arrived in Damascus where he, a Kurd, had grown up.
+There, amid general acclamations, he rested at his father's home.
+Four days later he installed himself in the city's citadel castle and received the homage and salutations from the city's citizenry.

 With Jerusalem secure, Saladin summoned Jews to resettle in the city, and Jews form the large settlement in Ashkelon responded to his request.

 Disturbed by Saladin having taken back Jerusalem, western Europe organized another crusade.
 The German Holy Roman Emperor, Frederick I, 68, was the first to lead a force into Muslim territory.
 On May 18, 1190, his army captured Iconium, the capital of the Seljuk Sultanate of Rüm (see map).
 On June 10 Frederick's horse slipped, Frederick died of a heart attack caused by the shock of the fall.
 Much of his army returned to Germany and the rest went on to disaster.